QiangSu/VAE-clustering/README.md

 - Specifically handles 50-mer sequences
 - Prepares data for visualization and further analysis

+## `Shannon_entropy_cal.py`
+Description:
+Shannon_entropy_cal.py is a Python script tailored to calculate Shannon's entropy for each k-mer extracted from a given transcript.
+Shannon's entropy, a measure of the randomness or uncertainty inherent in a data set, is crucial for analyzing the complexity and diversity of k-mers in genetic sequences.
+This script provides a valuable tool for bioinformaticians and geneticists looking to assess the informational content of sequences within genomic data.

+Usage:
+To utilize this script, provide it with the k-mer data from your transcript.
+The script will compute and return the Shannon entropy for each k-mer, allowing you to evaluate the variability within the sequence data.

+Key Features:
+Calculates Shannon entropy for detailed sequence analysis Supports analysis of any k-mer length
+Efficient and accurate entropy computation

 License
 This project is licensed under the MIT License - see the LICENSE file for details.